jeremjlr/MulDisplay/README.md

 </ul>

 ## Hire Me
-If you have any offer that is beyond the scope of simple licensing or if you simply like one of my products, feel free to reach out to me, I am open to any opportunity, anywhere.
+If you have any offer that is beyond the scope of simple licensing or if you simply like one of my products, feel free to reach out to me.

 ## Contact
 If you have any question or suggestion feel free to reach out to us at contact@mulmul-technologies.com or jerem.jlr@gmail.com.